LibraryCarpentry/lc-spreadsheets/_episodes/01-format-data.md

 teaching: 10
 exercises: 15
 questions:
-  - "How should data tables be formatted in spreadsheets?"
+  - "How should data be formatted in spreadsheets?"
 objectives:
   - "Describe best practices for data entry and formatting in spreadsheets."
   - "Apply best practices to arrange variables and observations in a spreadsheet."